Lithill/Brain-Worms/README.md

 ### Media

-* [Dall-E 2](https://openai.com/dall-e-2/) was used to create the basis of all of the artwork.
+* [Dall-E 2](https://openai.com/dall-e-2/) was used to create the basis of all the artwork.
 Most of the artwork was then edited further by the developer.

 ### Wireframes